 From the lakeshore, you'll be able to view the majestic "Diamond," one of the steepest and most iconic rock faces in Colorado.
 Located on the east face of Longs Peak, The Diamond rises roughly 2400' straight up.

-and also just below Chasm Lake next to a Ranger station (small rock building) in the marshy area,
+There are privies located approximately at the intersection of Chasm Lake Trail and Longs Peak - Keyhole Route and also just below Chasm Lake next to a Ranger station (small rock building) in the marshy area,

 Here, many plants are dwarfed, but their few blossoms may be full-sized.
 Cushion plants, looking like ground-hugging clumps of moss, escape the strong winds blowing a few inches above them.
 Cushion plants may also have long taproots extending deep into the rocky soil.
 Many flowering plants of the tundra have dense hairs on stems and leaves to provide wind protection or red-colored pigments capable of converting the sun's light rays into heat.

 Keep a close look in the marshy area between the lakes for the fast moving Pika, resembling a small rabbit with short ears and the lumbering marmot that resembles a beaver with a fox tail.
 The pika usually makes a short squeaking sound as it initiates its movements.

 We need help with the following missing trail information:

 Is something wrong?
 Let us know.
 Have photos to share?
 Help fellow hikers know what's here.

 Land Manager: National Park Service - Rocky Mountain National Park